IP claims and Restrictions make Retail and Online Arbitrage harder today than ever!

 #2 – If Arbitrage is your business model, join the Essential Daily Deals OA subscription service.

-In operation since 2015 (when arbitrage was easy), Essential Daily Deals uses the most advanced and up-to-date tools to see what products are and are not restricted for new sellers, as well as which brands are known to file IP claims against resellers.
+In operation since 2015 (when arbitrage was easy), Essential Daily Deals uses the most advanced and up-to-date tools to see what products are and are not restricted for new sellers, as well as which brands are known to file IP claims against Amazon resellers.
 Each business day, the spreadsheet of deals is emailed to the subscribers as well as posted into the private Facebook group.
-Deals are sorted by non-restricted and potentially restricted, and brands that are known to file IP claims are not included on the list of deals.
+Deals are sorted by non-restricted and potentially restricted, and brands that are known to or thought to file IP claims are pointed out on the list of deals.
 Where else can you get that kind of information and account protection?
 Obviously we can’t control what Amazon restricts and what brands do in the future, but if we know about it now, we make sure to do our best to protect your account.
 Get more information at https://

 #3 – Add Wholesale Bundles to your product mix!!